-- Upon completion of UA PREP students will attain a Graduate certificate, Foundations for Biomedical Science PhDs Serving Indigenous Cultures.
+- Upon completion of PREP students will attain a Graduate certificate, Foundations for Biomedical Science PhDs Serving Indigenous Cultures.

 - Participants will be engaged in 75% mentored research and 25% professional development.